hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 Rpl9    1.249444e-187 -0.6824496 0.954 0.999 2.470276e-183
 ```

-**The output from the `FindMarkers()` function**, is a matrix containing a ranked list of putative markers listed by gene ID for the group we specified, and associated statistics.
+**The output from the `FindMarkers()` function** is a matrix containing a ranked list of putative markers listed by gene ID for the group we specified, and associated statistics.
 Note that the same set of statistics are computed for each group (in our case, `cold7` and `TN`).
 We describe some of these columns below:

 - **gene:** gene symbol
 - **p_val:** p-value not adjusted for multiple test correction for condition